"A mentoring organization that is a resource

-For 8 years, MBK has been encouraging, empowering and challenging men to get in the game of life and become better men, better brothers, better husbands and better fathers.
+For twelve years, MBK has been engaging, empowering and encouraging men to get in the game of life and become better men, better brothers, better husbands, better fathers and better community members.

 Meet Our Team

 Minister Stephan Hicks is Founder and Executive Director of My Brother’s Keeper of Greater Richmond.
 “Coach”, as he is fondly known, is a god-fearing man who is a passionate leader, facilitator, coordinator, spiritual mentor, men’s motivational speaker, life coach, trainer, and a leading authority in “authentic manhood / fatherhood”.

 Coach is a frequent speaker at conferences, and workshops.
 Men from all walks of life have been impacted by his discerning spirit, inspirational counsel, and transparent style.
 He has been featured in the Richmond Times Dispatch, Richmond Magazine, Urban Views, and Virginia This Morning.
 Speaking engagements include the Virginia Family and Fatherhood Symposium and the Henrico County Public School Fatherhood Conference.